jtpotato/buer/README.md

 Named after the God of Wisdom in Genshin Impact.

-A text summary and OCR utility Discord bot designed for internal use.
+A text summary and OCR utility Discord bot - internal tool, not documented very well.

+Uses tesseract.js for OCR, summary still in development.
+May use GPT-2 in future.
+May be completely eclipsed by Discord's in-house summary features.

 # Instructions for self-host
 - Clone this repository (`--depth=1`)